-Kaila is a New York City based food blogger who loves to cook for friends and family.
+Kaila is a New York City based food writer who loves to cook and entertain for friends and family.
 She can bake a mean rhubarb pie and shake up a custom cocktail to go along with it.
-Check out her blog https://freshprincesscooks.com/
+Check out Kaila's blog https://freshprincesscooks.com/

 Cancel your dinner reservations and make these ricotta dumplings instead

 I’m all about a quick and easy weeknight dinner.
 Whether it's quesadillas, stir-fry, quick pastas or simple grilled fish, my motto has always been the faster and easier, the better.
 Who wants to slave away in the kitchen on a Monday night?
 Not this girl.

 Ah, but then there's the weekend.
 Sometimes, on a slow Sunday afternoon (accompanied by a glass of wine or two), I'll challenge myself with an ambitious recipe.
 Something a bit out of my comfort zone that I would love to eat, but might hesitate to try.
 It’s a great way to save a little extra cash — skip the fuss and expense of dining out and make that $25 pasta dish yourself!
 It’s a satisfying and rewarding experience to crank out a restaurant-level dish in your own kitchen.

 These ricotta dumplings are just the sort of ambitious weekend cooking project I love.
 Just as pillowy as traditional potato gnocchi, these dumplings are lighter and more delicate than their starchier counterpart.
 Sure, there are some steps involved, but you don’t need a pasta machine or an entire day to make these.
 They're surprisingly accessible and well worth the extra time and effort.